sheilan102/C2M/README.md

 ## BUG REPORT

-If you encounter any issue, or just want to suggest an idea, feel free to do it via issues for this repository or through one of the following sites
+If you encounter any issue, or just want to suggest an idea, feel free to do it via issues for this repository or through one of the following sites.

 [![twitter](icons/icon_twitter.svg)](https://twitter.com/SHEILANff)   [![youtube](icons/icon_youtube.svg)](https://www.youtube.com/user/kalaboKKz)